The call for the 2024 LNVH Advancing Women in Biology grants is open

 Regulations and application form

-Deadline for submitting applications is September 29, 2024.
-The outcome will be communicated to the applicants by the end of October 2024.
+Deadline for submitting applications is November 18, 2024.
+The outcome will be communicated to the applicants at the beginning of December 2024.
 For detailed rules and regulations, as well as the application form, please refer to the linked documents below.

 Laureates 2023-2024